Hopper-Like Growth of Higher-Order Topological Insulators

-Next, we explain why the nontrivial phase exhibits a smaller value of $D_{f,c}$ than the trivial phase when we compare crystals in both phases with similar values of $D_{f}$.
-It is because $D_{f}$ and $D_{f,c}$ are governed by different deposition processes.
 When the growth along the $\langle 11\rangle$ direction is preferred over the growth along the $\langle10\rangle$ and $\langle01\rangle$ directions, the fractal dimension $D_{f}$ decreases.
-Thus, the deposition at the corner [$l=1$ in Fig.~\ref{fig:growth_process}(a)] is the primary source of the decrease in the fractal dimension $D_{f}$.
-On the other hand, the fractal dimension of coastlines $D_{f,c}$ is governed by various processes, such as the deposition at the corner [$l=1$ in Fig.~\ref{fig:growth_process}(a)] as well as that at the edge [$l=2$ in Fig.~\ref{fig:growth_process}(a)].
+Thus, the deposition at the corner [$l=1$ in Fig.~\ref{fig:deposition_position}] is the primary source of the decrease in the fractal dimension $D_{f}$.
+On the other hand, the fractal dimension of coastlines $D_{f,c}$ is governed by various processes, such as the deposition at the corner [$l=1$ in Fig.~\ref{fig:deposition_position}] as well as that at the edge [$l=2$ in Fig.~\ref{fig:deposition_position}].
 The energy changes in various depositions at $l$ $(=1,2,3)$ are summarized in Table~\ref{tab:energy_change}, where the deposition at $l=3$ occurs after $l=2$.
-Here we compare the crystals with a similar value of $D_{f}$ by taking the values of $\Delta \mu$ to be the same as those in Figs.~\ref{fig:fractal_characters}(c) and \ref{fig:fractal_characters}(d).
-Then, in agreement with our expectation, the energy changes for $l=1$ have similar values between the nontrivial and trivial cases, as shown in Table~\ref{tab:energy_change}.
-On the other hand, in the energy changes for $l=2$, the trivial phase has a much smaller value than the nontrivial phase, and the deposition at $l=2$ occurs more often in the trivial phase.
+Here we compare the crystals with a similar value of $D_{f}$ in Figs.~\ref{fig:fractal_characters}(c) and \ref{fig:fractal_characters}(d).
+Then, in agreement with our expectation, the energy changes for $l=1$ have similar values between the OAI and normal insulator cases, as shown in Table~\ref{tab:energy_change}.
+On the other hand, in the energy changes for $l=2$, the normal insulator phase has a much smaller value than the OAI phase, and the deposition at $l=2$ occurs more often in the normal insulator phase.
 Once an atom is deposited at $l=2$, the deposition at $l=3$ occurs immediately because the associated energy change $\Delta E$ is strongly negative.
-Thus, to summarize, in the trivial phase, atoms can be deposited at the edge more easily than in the nontrivial phase, and such an adsorbed atom works as a nucleation site for crystal growth, leading to the rougher crystal shape with a large $D_{f,c}$.
-We also note that this different behavior between the trivial and nontrivial phases appears only when the Mullins-Sekerka instability is relatively strong, \textit{i.e.}, when $D_f$ is small.
-It is in agreement with Fig.~\ref{fig:fractal_characters}(a).
+Thus, to summarize, in the normal insulator phase, atoms can be deposited at the edge more easily than in the OAI phase, and such an adsorbed atom works as a nucleation site for crystal growth, leading to the rougher crystal shape with a large $D_{f,c}$.
+We illustrate the typical growth processes in Fig.~\ref{fig:growth_process} in End Matter.